MicrosoftDocs/azure-ai-docs/articles/search/vector-search-integrated-vectorization-ai-studio.md

 The URI and key are generated when you deploy the model from the catalog.
 For more information about these values, see [How to deploy Cohere Embed models with Azure AI Studio](/azure/ai-studio/how-to/deploy-models-cohere-embed).

+Note that image URIs are not supported by this integration at this time.

 ```json
 {
   "@odata.type": "#Microsoft.Skills.Custom.AmlSkill",